-Naval History and Heritage Command offers the following fellowships, grants, and scholarships to promote and support external research of U.S. naval history:
+The current 2023 cycle of NHHC grants and fellowships has been suspended.
+Resumption of NHHC’s grants and fellowships program is expected to resume next year.
+At that time, Naval History and Heritage Command will again be offering the following fellowships, grants, and scholarships to promote and support external research of U.S. naval history:

 This grant is named after the late Vice Admiral Edwin B. Hooper, USN, a former director of naval history, for his great contributions to naval history.
 By helping to defray the costs of travel, living expenses, and document duplications related to the research process, the grant is intended to assist a scholar in the research and writing of a book or article that significantly enhances knowledge of U.S. naval history.
 Applicants in this category are encouraged to read the historiographical essays in NHHC’s series on Needs and Opportunities in the Modern History of the U.S. Navy.
 Since 1988, NHHC has supported research of more than 50 grant recipients.